-Pinellas County Schools was officially formed in 1912 when Pinellas County separated from Hillsborough County.
-The newly formed public school system acquired 22 schools with 2,888 students and 89 teachers that had previously been part of the Hillsborough County School District.
+The Pinellas County school system was officially formed in 1912 when Pinellas County separated from Hillsborough County.
+The newly formed public school system acquired 22 schools with 2,888 students and 89 teachers who had previously been part of the Hillsborough County School District.

-The first Superintendent of Schools was Dixie M. Hollins, a Texas native, who moved to Clearwater in 1908.
+The first superintendent was Dixie M. Hollins, a Texas native, who moved to Clearwater in 1908.
 In 1959, Dixie M. Hollins High School in St. Petersburg opened in his honor.
 Hollins served until 1920.
-By the end of his tenure, the district had grown to 35 schools with an enrollment of nearly 5,500 students.
+By the end of his tenure, the district had grown to 35 schools, with an enrollment of nearly 5,500 students.

 The years from 1920 to 1927 were “boom” years in Pinellas County, and the district grew rapidly with enrollment increasing to 19,000 by 1927.
 Thirty-three new schools were built to accommodate the growing population, spurred on by a burgeoning tourist industry supported by expanding road networks and mass-produced automobiles.

 In 1923, the district purchased its first fleet of five school buses, and the first district supply warehouse was established in 1926.
-The Pinellas County Council of Parent Teacher Associations (PCCPTA) was organized in 1928 for the purpose of conferencing, leadership training, and coordination of local PTAs.
+The Pinellas County Council of Parent Teacher Associations (PCCPTA) was organized in 1928.

-Enrollment dropped during the Great Depression, reaching its low point of the period with 12,650 students during the 1930-31 school year.
-District officials instituted a number of cost-cutting measures as the economic depression wore on, including limiting the use of electricity, paying employees in scrip, eliminating positions, and shortening the school year and temporarily shuttering some schools.
+Enrollment dropped during the Great Depression, reaching a low point of 12,650 students during the 1930-1931 school year.
+District officials instituted several cost-cutting measures as the economic depression wore on, including limiting the use of electricity, paying employees in scrip, eliminating positions, shortening the school year and temporarily shuttering some schools.

 Only two schools were built during the era, but Pinellas County Schools did see other additions, such as the beginning of the district’s special education program in 1930 and the organization of the Pinellas County Teacher’s Association (now the Pinellas Classroom Teacher’s Association) in 1933.

 The economic situation improved as the Great Depression came to an end, but soon PCS students and teachers were mobilizing to support American efforts in World War II.
-However, a dearth of supplies rerouted to assist in the war efforts meant few buildings were constructed during that time.
+A dearth of supplies rerouted to assist in the war efforts meant few buildings were constructed during that time.

 After the conclusion of World War II, the district expanded rapidly.
 Many soldiers who had visited local training facilities and military hospitals during their service relocated to the area.